mikavilpas/squanmate/readme.md

   algorithm importer* and it will be recognized with minimal work on your part.
   I use this to import the cubeshape algs originally made for the more popular blind tracing CSP method.
+* **Inspect all possible parity count positions for all shapes**.
+When counting your parity, it's possible to start at multiple positions and still get the same result.
+Having options for counting will come in handy when your scramble orients the layers uncomfortably.

 ## Related Square-1 learning resources
 - I have collected all cubeshape parity algorithms for the Cale